Wakid90/coprime-density-lcm/README.md

 replicates = 2000
 ```

 The Table 3 calculation sieves primes up to \(10^7\), so memory use can reach several hundred megabytes.
+Deterministic prime sums use double precision, and the positive series for `A(c)` is truncated when the next term is below `1e-17`.

 ## Run the theorem audit